evaera/moonwave/website/docs/Publishing.md

 ## Using GitHub Actions

-You can create a GitHub Actions workflow to automatically publish your docs webiste to GitHub Pages.
+You can create a GitHub Actions workflow to automatically publish your docs website to GitHub Pages.
 To begin, you need to create a new workflow in the `.github/workflows` directory of your repository that will build and publish your website.

 Here is an example of such a workflow where the job will run on each push to the `master` branch: